katieoconn/pregnancy-ibd/pages/active_disease.md

 * IBD in general does not increase the likelihood of congenital malformations.

 ## **Will Pregnancy Affect my IBD?**
+Women with IBD who have active disease in the 6 months preconception may have up to 5 fold increased risk of active disease during pregnancy.

 Of women who have active disease at the time of conception, two in three are likely to have active disease, and one in three are likely to go into remission.

 On the other hand, of women who are in remission at the time of conception, two in three are likely to stay in remission, and one in three have a flare